If you don’t own a business but pay for a lot of business expenses, you may consider getting a business credit card.

 There are many small-business cards your company might consider.
 Here are some that could be worth checking out, given the perks they offer for common business purchases:

-- Business Gold Rewards Card from American Express OPEN ($0 annual fee for the first year, then $175).
+- American Express® Business Gold Card ($0 annual fee for the first year, then $175).
 This card can be handy if you make a lot of purchases.
 If you spend at least $5,000 on the card in your first three months of membership, you can get 50,000 rewards points.

 There are plenty of other choices, so look around to make sure you maximize the benefits.
 The perks can be very valuable.